 - Two lounge spaces, including a large air-conditioned TV lounge and an activities room with billiards, foosball and ping-pong

-- Large, recently renovated community bathrooms with privatized bathroom stalls and showers; Handicap accessible gender neutral bathrooms
+- Large, newly renovated community bathrooms with privatized bathroom stalls and showers; Handicap accessible gender neutral bathrooms

 - Community kitchen complete with stove and oven, toaster, microwave, and sink